nerdguidedc/nerdguidedc.github.io/_posts/2016-03-31-building-stars-planets-and-life.md

   city: Chantilly
   state: VA
   zip: 20151
-tags: [ 'Air and Space Museum', 'Udvar-Hazy Center' ]
+tags: [ 'Air and Space Museum', 'Astronomy and Aeronautics', 'Udvar-Hazy Center' ]
 excerpt: >
  But how exoplanets form, and why are they so different from those in our own solar system?
 Which ingredients are available to build